ZecHub/zechub/site/usingzec/wallets/webwalletsextension.md

 ---

-There is no web wallet extenstion that supports Zcash
+There are no web wallet extenstions that supports Zcash